-How do you feel when you lose something?
-I was with a friend on Tuesday evening and we were about an hour from home and he couldn't find his car keys.
-He had a slightly panicked, concerned look on his face as he tried to remember where he could have put them or dropped them.
-Fortunately, after brief search he found them and was able to head home greatly relieved.
-I know when I can't find something, I can get frustrated at myself for not taking better care of whatever it is and for not being more organized.
+When I can't find something, usually something less valuable or significant than a wedding band, I can get frustrated at myself for not taking better care of whatever it is and for not being more organized.
 Often when I admit to another person that I can't find something, invariably I end up finding it or it turns up.
-I think my friend who lost his car keys and I are typical - most of us don't like losing things - whether it's keys, an important document, or a tool.
+Has that ever happened to you?
+Most of us don't like losing things - whether it's keys, an important document, or a tool.

 Most of the time we don't try to lose something on purpose.
-Yet in today's Gospel passage, that's what Jesus is telling his followers we need to do.
+Yet in today's Gospel passage, that's what Jesus is telling his followers to do.
 We need to lose something, not by accident or because of carelessness, busyness, or disorganization, but on purpose.
-Not only are we to lose something on purpose, it's something very valuable and personal not merely something small like a key or inconvenient like a pair of glasses.
-What Jesus says we need to lose on purpose is our life!
+Not only are we to lose something on purpose, but it's also something very valuable and personal not merely something small like a ring or inconvenient like a pair of eyeglasses.
+What Jesus says you need to lose on purpose is your life!
 Why would he say that?
 What if he's right?
 What would that mean for you and for me?
-Let's start with the scripture and what Jesus says in Matthew 16.21-28 which I'm going to read in three sections with some explanation in between.
+Let's start with the scripture and what Jesus says in Matthew 16.21-28 which I'm going to read in two sections with some explanation in between.